maciejhirsz/logos/book/src/contributing/setup.md

 own version of the Logos crate, locally.

 We assume you have basic knowledge with git and GitHub.
-If that is not the case, please refer to the link mentionned in [Contributing](./contributing.md).
+If that is not the case, please refer to the link mentioned in [Contributing](./contributing.md).

 ## Prerequisites

-You need to have both git and Rust installed on your computer, see intallation procedures:
+You need to have both git and Rust installed on your computer, see installation procedures:

 + for [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git);
 + and [Rust](https://www.rust-lang.org/tools/install).